mattrossman/energize-andover-blog/content/appendix/how-to.md

 You'll have to enter your login credentials to push these remote changes.
 If you want to avoid logging in every time, [follow this guide](https://stackoverflow.com/questions/8588768/git-push-username-password-how-to-avoid) to set up an RSA SSH key.

 Refresh your GitHub repo page and see if the files were pushed correctly.
 When you see that they've appeared, click "Settings" and scroll down to "GitHub Pages".
-Set the source to "master branch" and refresh until you get a green publish confirmation above it.
+Set the source to "master branch /docs folder" and refresh until you get a green publish confirmation above it.
 It should provide a URL that looks like `https://username.github.io/repo-name/`.
 Click it and you should see your site hosted online!
 If your styling is messed up, it's probably because your `baseURL` is not configured properly in your `config.toml` file.
 Copy your site's url and paste it into the config file.
 Pay attention to the trailing backslash!
 Now rebuild it, add the changes to the stage, commit them, and push to the remote again.
 After a few moments you can refresh and see if your styling is working properly.

 ## More to Consider